ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 # April-Tag-VR-FullBody-Tracker
 Full-body tracking in VR using AprilTag markers.

 This is my second attemt at creating a full-body tracking system using fiducial markers.
+This should enable people to get fullbody tracking for free, using only a phone and some cardboard.
+It is possible to get pretty good tracking with trackers of sizes as small as 10cm and a PS eye camera of 640x480 resolution.
+Increasing the marker size or using a higher resolution and faster phone camera further improves tracking.

+To use, you will have to make three trackers - one for each leg and one for hips.
+Using only leg trackers will not work in VRChat!

-This version uses the much more accurate AprilTag system, and includes many improvements to make the system easier to use.
+This version uses the much more accurate AprilTag system and includes many improvements to make the system easier to use, such as a GUI interface and a more straight forward calibration.

-This program allows you to get working full-body tracking in SteamVR using some printed markers, some cardboard, and either a USB camera or a phone.
+If you have any issues or encounter any bugs, feel free to open an issue on github or message me on discord: juice#6370

 The program can be downloaded from the releases tab.